Rise: Ini Kalilah: Production

 Rise: Ini Kalilah was shot in Malaysia, Singapore and Britain.

 Release and reception

 Rise: Ini Kalilah received overwhelmingly negative reviews and was a box office bomb.
+Dennis Chua of The New Straits Times wrote, "The abundance of main characters makes it confusing, and while there is nothing wrong having three directors, there should be better coordination, so that the mesh up of the six stories becomes more consistent.
+The film’s saving grace is the theme song, a cover version of the iconic 1990s patriotic tune Sejahtera Malaysia".
 It grossed only RM58,411 after 14 days in the theaters despite a production budget of RM2 million, an ensemble cast and the best effort of the new government to promote it.

-On 25 February 2019, international streaming service Netflix acquired the rights to Rise: Ini Kalilah.
+On 25 February 2019, international streaming service Netflix acquired the rights to Rise: Ini Kalilah in Malaysia.